azymohliad/qb-prompt/README.md

 * Git marker - indicator of git repository
 * Git branch - indicator of git repository with current branch
 * Custom - any text or [bash prompt special character](https://www.gnu.org/software/bash/manual/bashref.html#Controlling-the-Prompt) natively decorated by qb-prompt.
 In fact, simplified alternatives for the majority of above widgets can be implemented using it
-* If you come up with a useful widget idea that can't be implemented by 'Custom' widget - feel free to [suggest](https://github.com/azymohliad/qb-prompt/issues/new)
+* If you come up with a useful widget idea that can't be implemented by 'Custom' widget - feel free to suggest [here](https://github.com/azymohliad/qb-prompt/issues/new)

 [Video overview (youtube)](https://www.youtube.com/watch?v=7FGvnQuVvH4)

 ## How it works

-* User provides prompt configuration (list of enabled widgets, their alignment side, position, colors, decorations, etc) in simple JSON-formatted file
+* User configures prompts (enabled widgets, their alignment side, position, colors, decorations, etc) in simple JSON-formatted file
 * Then the python script `generate.py` uses it to  generate not very human-readable but highly efficient shell script `qb-prompt.sh`
 * `qb-prompt.sh` provides ready to use prompts (environment variables `PS1`, `PS2`, `PS3`, `PS4` and `PROMPT_COMMAND` depending on configuration) for bash interpreter and should be simply sourced from `bashrc` file.